LAVA-LAB/COOL-MC/README.md

 ![components](https://github.com/LAVA-LAB/COOL-MC/blob/main/images/verifier.png)

-## Step-by-Step Example
+## An In-depth, Step-by-Step Example with COOL-MC

-First, we train an RL policy to learn the specified objective.
-Second, we measure the reachability probability $m \coloneqq P(\lozenge E)$.
+To fully comprehend the power and potential of COOL-MC, let's dive into a detailed, step-by-step example.
+Our main objective here is twofold.
+First, we aim to train an RL (Reinforcement Learning) policy tailored towards a specific objective.
+Following that, we endeavor to measure the reachability probability denoted as $m := P(F E)$.

 ![MDP](https://github.com/LAVA-LAB/COOL-MC/blob/main/images/example_mdp.png)

-Note, the previous MDP needs to described in the PRISM language (next image).
+The image above displays a Markov Decision Process (MDP) – the environment for our RL policy training.
+Remember, this MDP requires description in the PRISM language, as depicted in the image below.

 ![PRISM Code](https://github.com/LAVA-LAB/COOL-MC/blob/main/images/prism_code.png)

-With the trained policy and a reachability probability measure m := P(\lozenge E).
-To compute this measure, we need to build the DTMC incrementally.
-In COOL-MC, this part is done via callback-functions.
+Armed with a well-trained policy and the reachability probability measure, $m := P(F E)$, it's time to compute this measure.
+This computation requires the incremental construction of the induced Discrete Time Markov Chain (DTMC).
+Within COOL-MC, this process is handled via callback functions the following way.

-We begin with the initial state A, characterized by its coordinates (x=1, y=1).
+We initiate the incremental building process from the 'state A' (the initial state), defined by its unique coordinates (x=1, y=1).

 ![DTMC1](https://github.com/LAVA-LAB/COOL-MC/blob/main/images/dtmc1.png)

-Next, we query the trained policy with the observation of A to determine the action, which in this case is the action UP.
-Based on this action, we add the transitions from state A to other states, including the probabilities associated with these transitions.
-In this example, there is a 0.2 probability of transitioning to state B (x=2, y=2) and a 0.8 probability of staying in state A.
+Subsequently, we probe our trained policy using the observation of 'state A' to decide on an action.
+In this case, the action chosen is 'UP'.
+This choice influences the creation of transitions from 'state A' to potential future states, encapsulating the probabilities tied to these transitions.
+In this scenario, there is a 0.2 probability of transition to 'state B' (x=2, y=2), and a 0.8 likelihood of staying put in 'state A'.

 ![DTMC2](https://github.com/LAVA-LAB/COOL-MC/blob/main/images/dtmc2.png)

-We continue the process by visiting each reachable state and querying the policy.
-In this example, state B is the next reachable state.
-When we query the policy with an observation of state B, the chosen action is RIGHT, which has a 0.2 probability of transitioning to state C (x=2, y=1), a 0.1 probability of returning to state B, and a 0.7 probability of transitioning to state E (x=3, y=1).
+The procedure continues by visiting every state reachable from the current state and querying the policy.
+Our next stop in this example is 'state B'.
+After probing the policy with an observation of 'state B', the action of choice becomes 'RIGHT'.
+This action presents a 0.2 probability of transition to 'state C' (x=2, y=1), a 0.1 probability of returning to 'state B', and a 0.7 likelihood of moving to 'state E' (x=3, y=1).

 ![DTMC3](https://github.com/LAVA-LAB/COOL-MC/blob/main/images/dtmc3.png)

-Next, we visit state C and query the policy again.
-The chosen action at state C is UP, which leads back to state B.
+Next on our itinerary is 'state C'.
+On querying the policy again, the action chosen at 'state C' is 'UP', taking us back to 'state B'.

 ![DTMC4](https://github.com/LAVA-LAB/COOL-MC/blob/main/images/dtmc4.png)

-Finally, we visit state E and query the policy.
-The chosen action is LEFT, and since this action results in a loop at state E, we have now visited all reachable states and completed the building process of the induced DTMC.
+Ultimately, we reach 'state E' and query the policy once more.
+The selected action here is 'LEFT', and since this action creates a loop at 'state E', we have visited all reachable states.
+This visitation completes the building process of our induced DTMC.

 ![DTMC5](https://github.com/LAVA-LAB/COOL-MC/blob/main/images/dtmc5.png)

-With the induced DTMC built, we can now compute the reachability probability measure m := P(F E) to analyze the system's performance.
+At this juncture, with the fully constructed induced DTMC, we are equipped to compute the reachability probability measure $m = 1$.
-In this simple example, P(F E) = 1.